anItalianGeek/anItalianGeek/README.md

 Hi, I'm Ognjen, also known as anItalianGeek.
-I'm currently a student with a strong passion for software and web development.
+I'm currently a student (still in high school) with a strong passion for software and web development.

 Programming Languages: Proficient in Java and C; familiar with C#.
 Comfortable with HTML, CSS, and JavaScript for front-end development.
 I also have strong proficiency in Assembly, specifically with the 8086 architecture, while i am not confident with other architectures just yet...